problemsolver-dotcom/Machine_learning_Model/README.md

-﻿# Machine_learning_Model
+#Machine_learning_Model

 Plant Disease Predictor Web Application
 A user-friendly web application built with Flask and Scikit-learn to predict the likelihood of plant disease based on environmental factors.
 The app features a clean interface that allows even non-technical users to get predictions by selecting simple, descriptive options.

 🌟 Features